 - Fear shuts down your gut.
 When you experience fear, your body releases stress hormones that slow, or shut down, bodily functions that you do not immediately need for survival.
 This includes your gut where most of your immune system resides.

 - Fear short-circuits your brain.
-The flow of stress hormones creates an over-active mind state by flooding the amygdala portion of your brain.
+The flow of stress hormones creates an overactive mind by flooding the amygdala portion of your brain.
 This makes you unable to think rationally as you react to signals sent from your amygdala.
-When in this over-active state, your brain perceives events as negative and stores all of the details surrounding the perceived danger—including sights, sounds, odors, the time of day, the weather, and so on—as negative memories.
-Later, those same sights, sounds, and other details can trigger fear by bringing back the initial memory, or, in some cases, you may feel afraid without consciously knowing why.
-This can lead to a constant state of fear and anxiety, or even PTSD.
+When in this overactive state, your brain perceives events as negative and stores all of the details surrounding the perceived danger—including sights, sounds, odors, time of day, weather, and so on—as negative memories.
+Later, those same sights, sounds, and other details can trigger fear by bringing back the initial memory; in some cases, you may feel afraid without consciously knowing why.
+This can lead to a constant state of fear and anxiety or even PTSD.
 Fear can also impair formation of long-term memories and cause damage to certain parts of your brain, such as the hippocampus.
 Finally, fear can interrupt processes in your brain that allow you to regulate emotions.

 - Fear can lead to chronic health problems.
 Living in a constant state of fear can cause gastrointestinal issues, including ulcers and Irritable bowel syndrome (IBS).
 It can increase your risk of cardiovascular damage.
-And, fear has been associated with decreased fertility, depression, fatigue, accelerated aging.
-Fear has even been associated with an increased risk of death—you’ve heard sayings such as “she worried herself to death!”
+And fear has been associated with decreased fertility, depression, fatigue, and accelerated aging.
+Fear has even been associated with an increased risk of death—you’ve heard sayings such as “She worried herself to death,” haven’t you?

 - Fear attracts what you fear most.
-All emotions are energy, including fear.
+All emotions including fear are energy.
 When you let fear run your life, you attract to you more of whatever it is that you are afraid of.
 If you’re afraid of illness, you will attract it.
 If you’re afraid of being alone, you will be alone for as long as it takes to get over that fear.
 If you’re afraid to die, you will never live fully and joyfully.

 Here’s are some steps you can take every day to turn your fear into faith:

+- Know your worth.
 Lack of faith tends to boil down to a belief that you are not worthy—not worthy of love, acceptance, care, or understanding.
-Fears are based on the truth of your experiences—but you still have to transform them.
+Fears are based on the truth of your experiences, but you still have to transform them.
 And the only way out is to have more faith in God and the Divine than in your own ego.
-There are many practices you can use to begin to develop a sense of your true self-worth including affirmations and mirror work.
+There are many practices you can use to begin to develop a sense of your true self-worth, including affirmations and mirror work.

+- Try Tapping.
 Fear sets up an electromagnetic field that attracts the things you fear most.
-Tapping—or the Emotional Freedom Technique—assists in removing neuromuscular tension in the body that is being held in place by fear (both conscious and unconscious).
-As a result, Tapping helps to remove fear from our bodies, and in the p[rocess lowers stress hormones.
-And, Tapping can help you deal with way more than fear.
-Learn More
+Tapping—or the Emotional Freedom Technique—assists in removing neuromuscular tension that is being held in place in the body by fear (both conscious and unconscious).
+As a result, Tapping helps to remove fear from our bodies and, in the process, lowers stress hormones.
+And Tapping can help you deal with way more than fear.
+Learn more.